 How Old Is the Roof?

 The age of the roof is critical to consider when buying a home.
+It is, therefore the most important roofing question when buying a home.
 The average lifespan of most roofs is between 20 and 50 years, depending on the material used.
 In addition, certain materials may have incentives or rebates available if they have been installed in recent years — the home seller should provide this information.

 What Is the Material of the Roof of the Home?